A classic peanut butter cookie recipe that's low carb and Keto friendly! And get this, these delicious morsels are made in under 15 minutes!

 Are Peanut Butter Cookies Keto?

-Peanut butter is the main ingredient and where peanuts are indeed a legume, they are high in fat and fiber making them perfectly okay for Keto when eaten in moderation.
+Peanut butter is the main ingredient although where peanuts are a legume, they are high in fat and fiber, making them perfectly okay for Keto when eaten in moderation.

 The real question if peanut butter is Keto, boils down to what ingredients are used to make it.
 Unfortunately, some of the brands we grew up with in our PB&J sandwiches contain a significant amount of sugar.